APRIL 25

 Sebastian spent a few months working on physics based simulations to evaluate satellite capabilities and constellation designs along with new interceptor concepts.
 In July 2025, Sebastian responded to a Request for Information from the US Space Force for novel concepts for the Golden Dome.
 He was invited to the Los Angeles Air Force based for the Golden Dome industry days.

-Sebastian grabbed his younger brother, flew down to LA, and they sat in a room full of big Aerospace Primes and Military leaders.
+Sebastian grabbed his brother, flew down to LA, and they sat in a room full of big Aerospace Primes and Military leaders.
 The Space Force laid out their development and funding plans for the Golden Dome.
 It was an amazing alignment between what Sebastian had been working on and what the nation needed.

 SEPT 25